alexeyqian/minos/README.md

 ## Second Stage: Load
 loader.asm, compiled to bin format.
+Loader.bin is Loaded by boot at address: 0x90100, entry point is at: 0x90100. the address range: 0x90099 down to 0x90000 (0x100, 256bytes) is reserved as loader's stack space. loader's ebp/esp points to 0x90099 and grow down to 0x90000.
-Loaded by boot at address: 0x90100, and start to prepare everything for kernel, then transfer control to kernel entry point. the address range: 0x90000 - 0x90099 (0x100, 256bytes) is used as loader's stack space. so in total: loader is using: loader.bin (start from 0x90100 + size) + loader stack space (256 bytes) It prepares:
+Start to prepare everything for kernel, then transfer control to kernel entry point.

+so in total: loader is using: loader.bin (start from 0x90100 + size) + loader stack space (256 bytes) It prepares:
 - get memory size